A National Voice

 - have completed at least one year (or its equivalent) of their PhD studies.

-Through Graduate Women International (GWI) headquartered in Geneva, Switzerland – formerly International Federation of University Women (IFUW) – we work with women graduates across all cultures, all fields of study, all professions and all generations to empower women and girls through lifelong education for leadership, decision-making and peace.
-GWI advocates for women’s rights, equality and empowerment through access to quality secondary and tertiary education, and training up to the highest levels.
+AGW works through Graduate Women International (GWI) headquartered in Geneva, Switzerland – formerly International Federation of University Women (IFUW).
+We work with women graduates across all cultures, all fields of study, all professions and all generations.
+AGW works to empower women and girls through lifelong education for leadership, decision-making and peace.
+GWI advocates for women’s rights, equality and empowerment and for access to quality secondary and tertiary education and training up to the highest levels.
 AGW is a national affiliate of GWI.

 These are two of six National Women’s Alliances funded for three years from 2017 to actively engage with the Australian Government, through the Office for Women on policy issues as part of a better more informed and representative dialogue between women and government.
 Each of the Alliances has a specific focus: economic security, equality rights, violence against women, immigrant and refugee women, rural, and Indigenous women.